What is the Archive Team Warrior?

 The Archive Team Warrior is a virtual archiving appliance.
 You can run it to help with the ArchiveTeam archiving efforts.
 It will download sites and upload them to our archive — and it’s really easy to do!

 The warrior is a virtual machine, so there is no risk to your computer.
 The warrior will only use your bandwidth and some of your disk space.
 It will get tasks from and report progress to the Tracker.

-The warrior runs on Windows, OS X and Linux.
-You'll need VirtualBox (recommended), VMware or a similar program to run the virtual machine.
+The warrior runs on Windows, OS X and Linux using a virtual machine.
+You'll need one of:

 - Download the appliance (174MB).

 - In VirtualBox, click File > Import Appliance and open the file.

 - It will fetch the latest updates and will eventually tell you to start your web browser.

 - Using your regular web browser, visit http://localhost:8001/

 - Choose a username - we'll show your progress on the leaderboard.

 - On the left, click "Available projects" tab and pick a project to work on.